 Raleigh Eye Center offers leading eye care services, including exceptional cataract surgery and treatment.
-Located on Executive Drive, our ophthalmologists have performed cataract surgery in Raleigh, NC for over 40 years, offering our patients the professional eye care that they expect.
+Located conveniently throughout the Research Triangle area, our ophthalmologists have performed cataract surgery for over 40 years, offering our patients the very best in surgical eye care.

 A cataract is the progressive clouding of the eye’s natural lens that prevents light from properly reaching the retina, or back of the eye.
 This results in blurry, yellowing, foggy vision that can worsen over time.
 Cataracts can occur from aging, injury or disease, or they can be found in infants at birth.